MelodicXP/odd-duck/README.md

 #### July 7, 2023

 * I learned to utilize local storage by keeping voting data in tact in between page refreshes.
-* Data storage and retrieval is accomplished by JSON and Parse.
+* Data storage and retrieval is accomplished with JSON and Parse.
 * Reconstructing objects when retrieving from local storage is preferred when implementing prototypes.

 #### July 4, 2023